Simon Cowell: Other talent shows

 On 16 March 2006, American Inventor debuted on ABC.
 Cowell co-produced the show with British entrepreneur Peter Jones, who had devised the concept.
 Having a similar format to the BBC's Dragons' Den, a show on which Jones was one of the investors, fledgling entrepreneurs from across the United States competed to see who could come up with the best new product concept.
 The 2006 winner, Janusz Liberkowski, received $1 million and the opportunity to develop his idea into a business.
 The show returned in 2007 for a second season.

 In 2006, Cowell executive-produced Celebrity Duets, which was described as "an Idol show for Hollywood superstars".
 The show was hosted by Wayne Brady, and its judges were Marie Osmond, Little Richard, and David Foster.

 Cowell was also the executive producer of Grease Is the Word for ITV.
 This show set out to find performers to play Danny and Sandy in the 2007 West End revival of Grease.
 It was hosted by Zoë Ball and judged by Britons David Ian and Sinitta and Americans David Gest and Brian Friedman.
 The musical theatre casting concept had already been introduced by the BBC with the ratings hit How Do You Solve a Problem like Maria?, but Cowell's show was not the hoped-for success.
 He himself said, "It has been slaughtered by the critics – and rightly so.
 It is far too similar to our other formats."

 Cowell collaborated with UK production company Shed Media to produce 2008 ITV drama series Rock Rivals, which is based on an X Factor type show.
 In 2011, Cowell also created his first game show, titled Red or Black? and hosted by Ant & Dec, for ITV.
 Series 1 was broadcast from 3 to 10 September.
 The show was recommissioned by ITV for a second series in 2012, which aired weekly.

 In 2013, Cowell, in partnership with YouTube, launched a video-sharing competition called The You Generation.
 In 2013, he was executive producer for ITV cookery series Food Glorious Food, which was hosted by Carol Vorderman.
 He did the same for the ITV game show Keep it in the Family, presented by Bradley Walsh in 2016.

 In 2018, it was announced that Cowell created his first show to air on the BBC, titled The Greatest Dancer, which debuted on 5 January 2019.
 In the show, dancers competed for a £50,000 and a performance on the BBC's Strictly Come Dancing.
 A second series was aired in 2020.

 In April 2020, Cowell judged a spin-off version of the former show Canada's Got Talent called Canadian Family's Got Talent, carried out virtually by Canadian broadcaster Citytv during the COVID-19 pandemic in Canada.

+In 2025, Cowell created and featured in a new Netflix series to find the next boyband, titled Simon Cowell The Next Act.
+Cowell selected each band member and put together a band of 7 boys that choose the name December 10.
+The group were later signed to EMI Records.